jatinkumar022/jatinkumar022/README.md

-# Hi there 👋, I'm Jatin Kumar! 🚀
+# Hi there 👋, I'm Jatin Ramani! 🚀

 ### About Me
 I'm a passionate **Software Engineer** and **React Developer** currently working at **Dvij Infotech** in Ahmedabad.
 Alongside my professional journey, I'm pursuing my **Master's in Computer Applications (MCA)** at **Jain University**.